ralphbchance/git_practice/README.txt

 Hello Git and GitHub!
 I am Amazed!
+I am a freelance photographer,photographic lab technician with and interest in Web development.